stanislawbartkowski/MyBench/README.md

 ### HDFS
 The MyBench temporary HDFS space is determined by *TMPBASEIDIR* variable, default is */tmp/bench*
 ### Hive
-If Hive *hive.server2.enable.doAs* impersonation is not set, give *hive* user *read/write/execute* permissions to *TMPBASEDIR* HDFS directory.
+If Hive *hive.server2.enable.doAs* impersonation is not set, give *hive* user *read/write/execute* permissions to *TMPBASEDIR* HDFS directory.<br>
+If impersonation is enabled, user running the benchmark test should have permissions to */warehouse/tablespace* directory.
 ### HBase, Phoenix
 As *hbase* user, create additional *bench* namespace<br>
 > hbase shell<br>